 Hyperkalemia is defined as having high levels of potassium in your blood.
 “Hyper” means high, and “kalemia” refers to the presence of potassium in your blood.

 We all need potassium to survive.
-According to the American Kidney Fund, its main function is to maintain normal fluid levels inside and outside of your cells.
+According to the American Kidney Fund, your kidneys are meant to remove excess potassium from your body after your organism has used it.
+Potassium plays different roles in human health, but according to the Harvard T.H.
+Chan School of Public Health, its main function is to maintain normal fluid levels inside and outside of your cells.

 Normal serum potassium levels are between 3.5-5.0 millimoles per liter (mmol/L).
 Hyperkalemia is defined as having levels of potassium above 5.5mmol/L. Hyperkalemia can be categorized into mild, moderate, and severe categories: